cancerberoSgx/accursed/README.md

  * TreeView
  * Maximize/Restore
  * BorderBox
- * EditorWidget form Slapeditor project.
+ * EditorWidget from Slapeditor project.
 I updated dependencies and documented EditorWidget which is great.
 Made easy to use API that automatically highlights and focus the editor.
+ * ` visibleOnAncestorFocus` Automatically shows/hides descendants when ancestors (or any of its descendants) are focused
+ * `screenLogger` simple logger visual logger API

 ## JSX components